 See a Demo Classroom Debate for an example discussion.

-In a Kialo discussion, there are 6 roles each user can have: Owner, Admin, Editor, Writer, Suggester, or Viewer.
+In a Kialo discussion, each user can have one of six roles: Owner, Admin, Editor, Writer, Suggester, or Viewer.
 Each role gives the user different permissions, so it’s important to understand what each role can do (giving students the power to delete each other’s claims can sometimes be problematic!).
-The Participant Rights and Roles article outlines what each role has permission to do, as well as how to adjust roles in a discussion.
+The Participant Roles and Permissions article outlines what each role has permission to do, as well as how to adjust them in a discussion.

 Usually, students should have the Writer role in class discussions, while teaching staff have the Owner and Admin roles.